Skip to content

 Support to Your Own Children

-Supported lodgings hosts’ own children play an important part in the success of placements, often being the ones who welcome a new young person into the home and help them to settle in.
+Supported lodgings providers own children play an important part in the success to young people who come to live with them, often being the ones who welcome a new young person into the home and help them to settle in.

-But sharing their home and parents with another young person can be hard and supported lodgings hosts’ own children need support to deal with the daily challenges of sharing their home with others.
+But sharing their home and parents with another young person can be hard and supported lodgings providers’ children may need support with the daily challenges of sharing their home with others.
 Discussions will need to take place about behaviour for everyone, what is acceptable and what is not.

-Your children, depending on their age, should be part of developing the Safer Caring Plan so that everyone is clear on the boundaries of everyday life to make sure everybody feels safe.
+Depending on their age, Supported Lodgings Provider’s children should be part of developing the Safer Caring discussions so that everyone is clear on the boundaries of everyday life to make sure everybody feels safe.
 See: Developing a Safer Caring Plan.

-When children don’t get the support they need, a placement is more likely to break down, which leads to more instability for looked after young people.
-See: My Placement May Be Breaking Down.
+When children don’t get the support they need, an unplanned ending is more likely to happen, which leads to more instability for young people.